rehierl/node-tree-outliner/3-0-0-associations.md

   section turns out to be empty.
 This is needed to focus on any given section.
 * It must be possible to treat any section as a single entity.
   This is needed to fold/unfold whole sections via a single operations.

+*efficient implementation*

+In addition to the above dynamic goals, it must be possible to efficiently implement a TOC generator.
+Such an implementation represents a reduced/limited version of an outline algorithm that has one purpose only:
+To efficiently generate a TOC for any tree.

+The first step of a fully functional outline algorithm is to read the contents of a tree and to create a structure of sections that accurately represents the tree's contents.
+After that, this structure can be used to generate a TOC.
+As such, the generation of a TOC is, in general, a two-step process that has a fully functional temporary result (i.e. the structure of sections).

+If a TOC generator would have to be implemented in terms of such a two-step process, it would end up having to keep more information in memory than it actually needs.
+Because of that, a design must allow to extract the required information and then drop a section object as soon as it is fully specified.
+That is, unless this section has no effect on another section.

+This essentially means, that a design must allow to create a TOC on the fly.

 <!-- ======================================================================= -->
 ## Sections, SxN